 From The Vault: Intro to Archiving and Preservation for Film + Video

-A discussion with Kelly Hayden, Bill Seery, Rufus de Rham, and Pamela Cruz
+A discussion with Kelly Haydon, Bill Seery, Rufus de Rham, Caroline Gil and Pamela Cruz

 We’re excited to close out our series with NYWIFT and Women’s Film Preservation Fund with an assembly of some of the best minds in preservation and understanding the archive walking us through the basics.
 Once you have a finished your documentary and it is a file on your hard drive, have you thought about how to make sure it will last?
 Or do you have a movie, shot on film, that can no longer be shown because the print is in tatters and no one is screening 16mm anymore?
 Do you have a documentary master on an obsolescent videotape format?
 Have you ever wondered if storing your film, video or digital work in your home or studio is a good idea, and why placing it in an archive will ensure its longevity?

 Once a production has been completed documentarians are often consumed with their next project and don’t have access to resources or a budget to figure out how to make sure their work is preserved for longevity.
 Although intention exists to keep the work alive for the long run — preservation and accessibility maintenance is another job in and of itself, and a line item that isn’t usually included in production budgets.
 Sustainability of one’s body of work is essential to our shared discipline, to keep our stories in the conversation, to maintain its relevancy and aid each artist’s livelihood.